 Step 1: Set Your Price Range

 As with almost every other transaction in life, things go a lot smoother if you know how much money you’re planning to spend.
-And don’t go over!
+And don’t go overboard!
 The world will be a happier place if you set a budget and stick to it.
-So what prices are we talking about with luxury watches?
+So, what prices are we talking about with luxury watches?

 From $1,000 to $5,000, your options go broader, and you’re getting into (or at least close to) entry-level models from names like Rolex, Tudor, and TAG Heuer, among the better-known upscale brands.
 But above $5,000 and up to around $40,000 is where you’ll find the majority of luxury watches.
 Think Audemars Piguet, Patek Philippe, and Jaeger LeCoultre.

 This is a big one.
 It requires you to take inventory of yourself.
 Honestly.
 Taking a hard look at the true you help to identify those parts of yourself you put out there for the world to see.
 And the job of a good watch is to accentuate those public-facing aspects of your personality, while still staying true to your more private side.

 So, take the well-known Myers-Briggs personality test (it’s free!) and figure out which of the distinct 16 personality types you match.
 Then go with your gut feelings on how that personality type would pair with watches.

 You could come up as, say, The Thinker, leaning to the quiet and reserved side, a thoughtful type drawn to intimate gatherings who would stay away from big and brash watches.
 An elegant dress watch like the Junghans Max Bill Automatic or the Vacheron Constantin Patrimony is more fitting for The Thinker.